Trump-McConnell 2020? Senate leader glues self to president

 Trump on Friday revived his interest in having Congress take a look at expanding federal background checks and other gun safety laws long pushed by Democrats, insisting he will be able to get Republicans on board.
 McConnell, in a shift, said he’s now willing to consider those ideas “front and center” when Congress returns in the fall.

-Said Trump: “I think I have a greater influence now over the Senate.”
+Said Trump, “I think I have a greater influence now over the Senate.”

 But McConnell doesn’t call himself the Grim Reaper for nothing.
 He is well known on Capitol Hill for his legislative blocking skills, having stopped much of the Obama administration’s agenda when he first became Senate leader and more recently halting bills coming from the Democratic-controlled House, including one to expand background checks.